 - In this game, the winner will be the person who, in six turns, can put together dimes and pennies to total as close to $1.00 as possible.

 - Start by making a scorecard for each player.
-Have her create a column labeled "pennies," a column labeled "dimes," and a "value" column.
+Have your child create a column labeled "pennies," a column labeled "dimes," and a "value" column.

-- Have her place the dimes and pennies in two piles in the middle of the table, between players, so that everyone can reach them.
+- Have them place the dimes and pennies in two piles in the middle of the table, between players, so that everyone can reach them.

 - Players should take turns rolling the die.
 Each player will take the exact number of either dimes or pennies as are shown on the die.
 For example, if the die shows the number “5,” each player might take 5 pennies, or one player might take 5 dimes and the other 5 pennies.

 - As the rolls add up, so will the coins.
-Whenever a player gets ten pennies, she must automatically trade them for one dime, and place the dime in the correct column.
+Whenever a player gets ten pennies, they must automatically trade them for one dime and place the dime in the correct column.